alex-ong/linknlink-local/README.md

 ## Notice

-We have moved the official repository from the former developer's [repository](https://github.com/xuanxuan000/linknlink-local) to the official [linknlink repository](https://github.com/linknlink/linknlink-local).
+I have moved the official repository from the former developer's [repository](https://github.com/linknlink/linknlink-local) to the my personal one [personal one](https://github.com/alex-ong/linknlink-local).

 Please update your bookmarks and use the official repository for the latest updates and issues.

 ---

 The LinknLink Local integration allows you to control and monitor LinknLink universal remotes, smart plugs, power strips, switches and sensors.
 The following devices are supported:

 - Sensors: `ehub`, `eTHS`, `eMotion`
-- Universal Remotes: `eHub`
+- Universal Remotes: `eHub`, `eHome Rf HA`

 ## Entities and subdomains